 No worries!
 There were opportunities galore in technology.
 It was interesting enough.
 It paid well.
 And no one got hurt.
 But what I chiefly looked forward to each day were the opportunities to be an informal financial advisor to my colleagues.
 When colleagues earned a big commission, I would seat myself across their desk and explain how time and discipline could make their money grow.
 I became obsessed with personal finance.
 Then I discovered fee-only financial planners, with their fiduciary obligation to act in the client’s best interest.
 I began the CERTIFIED FINANCIAL PLANNER™ classes pretty much immediately after that.
 And this, it turns out, has absolutely been the life for me.

 After a long day, I love to unwind with a chef’s knife in my hand.
-Mincing onions puts me into a Zen frame of mind.
-Thinking about meals for the week ahead, about what will stay fresh, what each family member likes, what can be made quickly—that is my Sunday crossword puzzle.
-Shopping at my favorite farm stand to incorporate local, seasonal food is my retail therapy.
-There is always a cookbook on my bedside table.
-And cooking for others—that is my love language.
+These days I’m obsessed with Milk Street which combines simplicity with a wide variety of international flavors.
+Thinking about meals for the week ahead, about what will stay fresh, what each family member likes, and what can be made quickly—that is my Sunday crossword puzzle.